Categorified duality in Boij-S\"oderberg Theory and invariants of free complexes: Acknowledgments

 \section{Acknowledgments}

 \addtocontents{toc}{ } We thank Frank-Olaf Schreyer for many insights and inspirations.
 We also thank Christine Berkesch, Bhargav Bhatt, A.J.~de Jong, Rob Lazarsfeld, Ezra Miller, W.~Frank Moore, Steven Sam, Gregory G.~ Smith, and Ravi Vakil for conversations and suggestions that improved this paper.
+We thank Stepan Paul for suggested corrections in Section~\ref{sec:toric}.
 Some of this work was completed during the first author's visit to the University of Michigan, and we are grateful for their hospitality.
 The computer algebra system \texttt{Macaulay2} \cite{M2} provided valuable assistance throughout our work.
+Finally, we thank a referee of an earlier draft for detailed suggestions that significantly improved the paper.